 Bring your class to Stepney City Farm and have fun whilst meeting your national curriculum targets.
-We have been awarded the Learning Outside the Classroom Quality Badge which recognises the high quality learning experience we offer.
+We offer high quality learning experiences and have been awarded the Learning Outside the Classroom Quality Badge.

-Farm Tours: Would you like to bring your class to visit the farm and meet the animals?
+Would you like to bring your class to visit the farm?
 Visiting is a great learning experience for people of all ages.
-One of our farmers can show you around, introduce the students to the animals, answer questions and run an animal handling session.
-For this we simply ask for a donation to the farm, suggested as £1 per head, but no school will be turned away due to lack of funds.
+One of our farmers can show you around, introduce the students to the plants and animals, answer questions and run an animal handling session.
+For this we simply ask for a donation to the farm, suggested as £40, but no school will be turned away due to lack of funds.

 For other services specific to your year group, please click on one of the following;

 Important Information about your visit

 The farm is an inclusive space; most spaces are wheelchair accessible and we are actively working to increase participation for people of all different abilities and needs.
 We can adapt all workshops if necessary to support all members of your classes to experience the opportunities at the farm.
 Please contact us in advance if you have any special requirements.

 We have a comprehensive Health & Safety policy at the farm and a standard Risk Assessment for Schools and Youth Groups.
 A member of staff will also give a brief introduction to Health and Safety when the group arrives.

 Working with the farm

 We are keen to develop partnerships with local schools, to support community cohesion, encourage participation and to welcome children and young people to the farm.
 If you would like to design a project with us in any of the areas we work in or are interested in something you have not seen in this brochure, please do contact us for further discussion.